House of Commons of the United Kingdom: Procedure

 When the debate concludes, or when the closure is invoked, the motion is put to a vote.
 The house first votes by voice vote; the Speaker or Deputy Speaker puts the question, and Members respond either "Aye!" (in favour of the motion) or "No!" (against the motion).
-The presiding officer then announces the result of the voice vote, but if his or her assessment is challenged by any member or the voice vote is unclear, a recorded vote known as a division follows.
+The presiding officer then announces the result of the voice vote, but if their assessment is challenged by any member or the voice vote is unclear, a recorded vote known as a division follows.
 The presiding officer, if she or he believes that the result of the voice vote is clear, may reject the challenge.
 When a division occurs, members enter one of two lobbies (the "Aye" lobby or the "No" lobby) on either side of the chamber, where their names are recorded by clerks.
 A member who wishes to pointedly abstain from a vote may do so by entering both lobbies, casting one vote for and one against.
-At each lobby are two tellers (themselves members of the house) who count the votes of the members.
+At each lobby are two tellers (themselves MPs) who count the votes of the members.

 Once the division concludes, the tellers provide the results to the presiding officer, who then announces them to the house.
 If the votes are tied, the Speaker or Deputy Speaker has a casting vote.
-Traditionally, this casting vote is exercised to allow further debate, if this is possible, or otherwise to avoid a decision without a majority (e.g. voting 'No' to a motion or the third reading of a bill).
+Traditionally, this casting vote is exercised according to Speaker Denison's rule: to allow further debate, if this is possible, or otherwise to avoid a decision without a majority (e.g. voting "no" to a motion or the third reading of a bill).
 Ties rarely occur: more than 25 years passed between the last two ones in July 1993 and April 2019.
 The quorum of the House of Commons is 40 members for any vote, including the Speaker and four tellers.
 If fewer than 40 members have participated, the division is invalid.

 Formerly, if a member sought to raise a point of order during a division, suggesting that some of the rules governing parliamentary procedure are violated, he was required to wear a hat, thereby signalling that he was not engaging in debate.
 Collapsible top hats were kept in the chamber just for this purpose.
 This custom was discontinued in 1998.